acquiredcom/components-examples/example-1/README.md

 ## Running locally

-In order to run the examples you need a webserver.
-Although its plain HTML, CSS and JavaScript Acquired Components needs a valid hostname (e.g. localhost or 127.0.0.1).
+To run these examples, you'll need a web server.
+Even thought the examples consist of plain HTML, CSS, and Javascript, Acquired Components requires a valid hostname _(e.g. localhost or 127.0.0.1)._

-Clone the repo
+1. The first step is to clone the repository.

 ```bash
 git clone git@github.com:acquiredcom/components-examples.git
 ```

-Navigate to the the repo
+2. Navigate to the the repository.

 ```bash
 cd components-example
 ```

-visit the examples via a webserver
+3. Access the examples through a web server.
+Use your web server software of choice to serve the examples.
+Ensure it's configured to host the content at a valid hostname, such as:

 ```bash
 http://localhost/components-example